CM Punk: Personal life

+On September 5, 2025, Brooks threw out the ceremonial first pitch at a Chicago Cubs game.

 Other media

 Acting and appearances

 In 2008, Brooks appeared as the Sports Grand Marshal of the nationally televised McDonald's Thanksgiving Parade in downtown Chicago.
 He reprised this role in 2012.

 Brooks has appeared alongside his friend and Brazilian Jiu-Jitsu coach Rener Gracie in several episodes of the YouTube series Gracie Breakdown.
 He has also worked with Nerdist Industries, including hosting an ongoing series titled Grammar Slam, explaining grammatical mistakes in messages from professional wrestling fans and berating them.

 Brooks was the cover athlete for the video game WWE '13.
 In 2015, he was featured in Frank Turner's "The Next Storm" music video.

-Brooks made his acting debut in the 2019 horror film Girl on the Third Floor.
-His performance was praised as "compelling", "down-to-earth", and "energetic and charismatic", with one review stating that he "nails it".

-Brooks currently stars in the wrestling drama series Heels (2021–present).
+As an actor, Brooks starred in the 2019 horror film Girl on the Third Floor.
+Dennis Harvey of Variety and Michael Phillips of the Chicago Tribune respectively described his performance as "a fun star turn that easily carries most of the film" and "solid if a little unvarying".
+Brooks portrayed wrestler Ricky Rabies in the professional wrestling drama series Heels (2021–2023).